CaptEmulation/nitrogen-website/source/guides/start/camera.md

 `> brew install imagesnap`

-or if you're using Linux:
+or if you're using Linux (Ubuntu in this case):

 `> sudo apt-get install fswebcam`